Do you ever drive to a different part of town and say to yourself, “Wow, gas is so much more expensive here”?

 However, if the market is separated, then the price and output of a product in an inelastic market will be P and Q, while P1 and Q1 in an elastic sub-market.

-Image Source: Economics Online
+Image source: Economics Online

 Types of price discrimination

-First-degree price discrimination
+1. First-degree price discrimination

 First-degree price discrimination, or perfect price discrimination, happens when a business charges the maximum possible price for each unit.

 Since prices vary for each unit, the company selling will collect all consumer surplus, or economic surplus, for itself.
-In many industries, a company will commit first-degree price discrimination by determining the amount each customer is willing to pay for a specific product, and selling that product for that exact price.
+In many industries, a company will commit first-degree price discrimination by determining the amount each customer is willing to pay for a specific product and selling that product for that exact price.
 This can be done using market research strategies in addition to using budgeting and forecasting software.

-Second-degree price discrimination
+2. Second-degree price discrimination

 Second-degree price discrimination, otherwise known as product versioning or menu pricing, happens when a company charges a different price for varying quantities consumed, such as offering a discount on products purchased in bulk.
 Simply put, firms price their products in line with how much they can sell.

-Third-degree price discrimination
+3. Third-degree price discrimination

 Price discrimination examples

-Advantages and disadvantages of price discrimination
+Benefits of price discrimination

-- Efficient use of space: When used correctly, price discrimination can clear existing stocks of products faster, creating a better use of the store, shop, or factory space.
+Efficient use of space: When used correctly, price discrimination can clear existing stocks of products faster, creating a better use of the store, shop, or factory space.

-- Understanding the flow of customers: When a business makes the most of "happy hours" or "early bird specials" it encourages customers to adjust their shopping times so that they're not waiting in long lines or shopping during busy hours.
+Understanding the flow of customers: When a business makes the most of "happy hours" or "early bird specials", it encourages customers to adjust their shopping times so that they're not waiting in long lines or shopping during busy hours.

 On the other hand, price discrimination can result in some disadvantages, too, especially for the consumer.
 They include: